muratk5n/thirdwave/en/README.md

 ---

+The capitalist is such a little bitch.
+Everything needs to be the way they want, their playground needs to be all nicely defined, with all nice toys in it, needs to be watched, but ew dont interfere too much, until something bad happens, then interfere big time and make it go away.

+---

 Market competition my ass..
 Big pharma pushed for the inclusion of this clause in 2003 bcz they did **not** want the buyer (government) to negotiate, as any buyer would in any trade (sure gov is a big buyer